 An-Tuan Williams joined the Center for Constitutional Rights in October of 2007.
-As program associate, he plays an integral role in all BJI events, publications, and has worked for many years on the Ella Baker Program and several CCR campaigns including the Prison Telephone Campaign, the Campaign to End the Use of Private Military Contractors, the 100 Days Campaign to Restore the Constitution, and Communities United for Police Reform.
+As Program Associate, he plays an integral role in developing all BJI events, publications, and has worked for many years on the Ella Baker Program and several CCR campaigns including the Prison Telephone Campaign, the Campaign to End the Use of Private Military Contractors, the 100 Days Campaign to Restore the Constitution, and Communities United for Police Reform.
+In addition, An-Tuan is co-organizer of the BJI’s Freedom Flicks film series.
 An-Tuan is an avid animal lover and an unwavering supporter of human rights for all.
 Similar to late civil rights defender Ella Josephine Baker, An-Tuan is a stout believer that the power needed for significant change exists in members of affected communities and the youth, rather than in centralized leadership, and that strong people don’t need strong leaders.

 He currently holds a degree in Paralegal Studies from the City University of New York.

 The Community Justice Project, an initiative of Florida Legal Services, Inc., was founded in 2008 to provide legal support to grassroots community organizations in Miami’s low-income communities.
 Rooted in the law and organizing movement among poverty lawyers, the CJP’s dynamic style of law practice has many names – community lawyering, movement lawyering, or political lawyering –but is fundamentally rooted in the belief that those most impacted by marginalization or oppression lead their own fight for social justice.
 We believe lawyers are most effective when they support community organizations accountable to the persons most affected by social injustice.
 The CJP’s current priority areas are affordable housing and workers’ rights.